luizrcs/KotlinNBT/converter-snbt/README.md

 ## Known issues

-- Right now, the only conversion 'behavior' available is the default Minecraft one.
+- The only conversion 'behavior' available is the default Minecraft one.
 However, this is not always desirable, as it makes a lot of assumptions which are not strict nor will fit everyone's data, as a more general use format.
+- It's not clear yet if it's a good idea to support spaces on unquoted tag names or `TagString`s.
+Currently, only spaces between other non-whitespace characters are parsed; leading and trailing whitespaces are ignored.
+This behaviour might be entirely removed in the future.

 [Minecraft Wiki]: https://minecraft.fandom.com/wiki/NBT_format#SNBT_format